COOKING IDEAS > SHOP TURKEY

 The secret to a juicy, flavorful turkey starts here!
-Perdue Farms’ executive chef Shawn Reese, CEC, CRC, shares cooking tips and tricks that will help you prepare, cook, carve and serve up delicious turkey for the holidays.
-Picking the right turkey size, defrosting, brining, roasting, smoking, cooking time and temperature, how to maintain moisture, carving techniques and turkey leftover ideas: Find answers to your top turkey cooking questions and more!
+Perdue Farms’ executive chef Shawn Reese, CEC, CRC, shares cooking tips and tricks that will help you prepare, cook, carve and serve up delicious turkey for the holidays or any special occasion.
+Picking the right turkey size, defrosting, brining, seasoning, roasting, smoking, cooking time and temperature, how to maintain moisture, carving techniques and turkey leftover ideas: Find answers to your top turkey cooking questions and more!

 How much turkey do you need to feed family and friends?
 Plan on about 1/2 pound of cooked turkey per guest (Thanksgiving dinner servings only) or 1 pound of turkey per guest (Thanksgiving dinner servings plus leftovers).
 This is where it gets a bit tricky: The size of a raw uncooked turkey does not reflect the amount of meat it provides when cooked.
 A whole turkey consists of 40% edible meat and 60% bone.
 Cooking a whole bird reduces the amount of edible meat by 25%.
 So a little math is required to figure out what size bird will feed what size crowd.
 Luckily, we’ve done the heavy lifting for you: